sl-design-system/components/.changeset/healthy-mugs-hide.md

 "@sl-design-system/max": patch
 ---

-Enhanced the color contrast of buttons when used on slightly darker backgrounds across all themes.
+- Enhanced the color contrast of buttons when used on slightly darker backgrounds across all themes.
+- Enhanced the color contrast of inline messages to match our buttons.